luftdaten-at/circuitpython_sensirion-i2c-sen66/README.md

+> ⚠️ This is a modified and bundled version of the official Sensirion CircuitPython drivers.
+> Original copyright (c) Sensirion AG.
+> Modifications by Luftdaten.at, 2025.
+> Licensed under the BSD 3-Clause License (see [LICENSE](LICENSE)).

-# Python I2C Driver for Sensirion SEN66
+# CircuitPython I2C Driver for Sensirion SEN66

-This repository contains the Python driver to communicate with a Sensirion SEN66 sensor over I2C.
+This repository contains the CircuitPython driver to communicate with a Sensirion SEN66 sensor over I2C.

 <img src="https://raw.githubusercontent.com/Sensirion/python-i2c-sen66/master/images/sen6x.png"
     width="300px" alt="SEN66 picture">